 (d) To enhance regional efforts and cooperation among developing countries, as well as cooperation between developed and developing countries, to strengthen communications capacities and to improve the media infrastructure and communications technology in developing countries, especially in the areas of training and dissemination of information;

-1 Official Records of the General Assembly, Seventy-sixth Session, Supplement No. 21 (A/76/21).
+&lt;sup>1 Official Records of the General Assembly, Seventy-seventh Session, Supplement No. 21 (A/77/21).